-Several zoos and the world and the United States have successful white rhino breeding programs.
+Several zoos around the world and the United States have successful white rhino breeding programs.
 The San Diego Zoo has placed particular emphasis on breeding white rhinos.
-The most recent birth at the San Diego Zoo came on August 22, 2021.
+The most recent birth at the San Diego Zoo occurred on August 22, 2021.

 FAQs (Frequently Asked Questions)